dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.11.1 is a bug-fix release.
-Additionally, the troubleshooting section of the accompanying PDF documentation has been expanded.
+Version 2.11.2 is a bug-fix release.

 == Donating ==